Mitali10/team14/docs/index.md

 ## 5.4 SVM

 SVM was generally unsuccessful in detecting over two-thirds of the fraudulent transactions.
-Although the accuracy is very high, this is irrelevant with an imbalanced dataset such as ours.
-SVM classified the vast majority of datapoints as authentic transactions which plummeted the recall score.
+Although the accuracy is very high, it's underwhelming in the context of an imbalanced dataset such as ours.
+SVM classified the vast majority of datapoints as authentic transactions which bolstered accuracy but plummeted the recall score.

 ![Confusion Matrix](images/SVM_Matrix.png)